 Sustainable water management is an increasingly complex challenge and policy priority facing global society.
 The MSc/MPhil in Water Science, Policy and Management aims to equip the next generation of water professionals with the blend of skills necessary to make a significant contribution to sustainable water management pathways across competing priorities of water for ecosystems, food, energy, economic growth and human consumption.

 About the course

-Find out more about the structure of this course, core and elective modules, field trips, meet our teaching staff, and view the current year's course handbook.
+Find out more about the structure of these courses, core and elective modules, field trips, meet our teaching staff, and view the current year's course handbooks.

 Find out more …

 Candidates from a range of disciplinary backgrounds are encouraged to apply provided that they can demonstrate academic excellence and a passion for sustainable water management.

 Find out more about how to apply for this course, fees and funding, how to choose a college and frequently asked questions.